AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/tags.md

 #### Add and build a new library {#adding-and-building-a-new-library}

-1. The first time you open the Publishing tab in Experience Platform Launch, the library list is empty.
+1. The first time you open the Publishing tab in Experience Platform Tags, the library list is empty.

    In the left column, select **[!UICONTROL Add New Library]**.